 Protect your garden from critters – Deer

-- Distracting them sometimes works.
+3. Distracting them sometimes works.
 There are those who use birdfeed to distract deer and keep them away from their plants.
 Many suggest that buying enough feed to keep them out of their garden is less costly than repairing the plant damage they would do to your garden.
-The problem with this method is that there will be a lot of competition and every animal that passes through your garden will enjoy this feed.
+The problem with this method is that there will be a lot of competition.
+Every animal that passes through your garden will enjoy this feed.
 As I said, this should be tried based on the environment you live in and the critters you have to deal with.

 Suggested reading: Organic pest control for your garden

 4. Sound is the key.
 Scarring deer off with sound works and there are many ways to do so.
 A sudden ding or loud noise will scare a heard of deer away and it works every time.
 Get a loud motion detector or set a jingly (noisy) wind chime in a windy area and let it do its magic.